-22. The proposing release does not indicate whether the new section would require an amendment only in connection with an annual update.↔
+22. The proposing release does not indicate whether the new section would require an amendment only in other affiliated solicitors, the proposed rule would add (3) de minimis and (4) non-profit programs exceptions. ↔

 23. Advisers Act Rule 206(4)-3.↔